“Empowering prosecutors through training and advocacy to serve as Ministers of Justice,

 APAAC began as the Arizona County Attorneys' Association which was created in 1973.
 The Arizona Prosecuting Attorneys' Advisory Council (APAAC) was then created by the Arizona Legislature in 1977.
 Although APAAC provides a variety of services to prosecutors, the primary mission of APAAC is to coordinate and provide training and education to prosecutors throughout Arizona.
-APAAC currently serves over 819 full-time state, county and municipal prosecutors.
+APAAC currently serves over 800 full-time state, county, and municipal prosecutors.

-The Council is composed of twenty-three (23) members, including the attorney general, the fifteen elected county attorneys, five municipal prosecutors, a representative of the supreme court, and the dean of one of the state's law schools.
+The Council is composed of twenty-three (23) members, including the Attorney General, the fifteen elected County Attorneys, five municipal prosecutors, a representative of the Arizona Supreme Court, and the dean of one of the state's law schools.

 Funding and Operation